awgrover/arduino-2-xod/README.md

 - [ ] that holds the state,
 - [ ] has constructor args as inputs of right type,
 - [ ] and has a "self" output. (we need to know that xod type...)
+-- for first constructor, the patch name is the xod-type: @/adafruit-neopixel, aka @/output-adafruit-neopixel -- second constructors get a "self" output of that type, not xod-self

 `./ard2xod constructor /home/awgrover/Arduino/libraries/Adafruit_NeoPixel /home/awgrover/xod/__lib__/Adafruit/Adafruit_NeoPixel`

+- For each public method
+- [ ] "this" is `"type": "@/input-adafruit-neopixel"`
+- [ ] return this is `"type": "@/output-adafruit-neopixel"`

+- For each public attribute
+- [ ] "this" is `"type": "@/input-adafruit-neopixel"`

 ### Neopixel example